This post contains affiliate links, at no extra cost to you.

-Did you know that according to latest statistics, more than 150 (!!)
+Did you know that according to the latest statistics, more than 150 (!)
 PMS symptoms can strike the week before your period?

 I should be happy, I guess, that I don’t get all of them.

 The good news is: